derik-dot-net/Signed-Distance-Framework/README.md

   - Example: ```mesh = sdf_mesh(_vbuffer, _vformat);```
 - Orthographic Support
 - Filtered versions of the Procedural Patterns.
-- Optimize Secondary Distance Passes for Effects
-  - The distance loop can probably be minimalized for shadows, ao, and normal calculation.
 - Antialising
 - Bounding Volumes
 - Pre-pass Optimization